joe-stone1/shu_rouen/content/Speakers.md

 ---
 date: "2022-05-05T21:48:51-07:00"
-title: Speakers
+title: Staff
 ---
-The 2022 summer school will have a series of talks and applied seminars delivered by:
+The 2022 summer school is hosted by a series of staff who will deliver applied seminars and workshops, while also being available during group working session.

+The staff include:

 <img src="/./speakers_files/stone.jpeg" alt="Stone" width="25%"/>